oracle/node-oracledb/doc/api.md

 The amount of time that a queued request will wait for a free connection can be configured with [queueTimeout](#propdbqueuetimeout).
-When connections are timed out of the queue, they will return the error `NJS-040` to the application.
+When connections are timed out of the queue, they will return the error *NJS-040: connection request timeout* to the application.

 Internally the queue is implemented in node-oracledb's JavaScript top level.
 A queued connection request is dequeued and passed down to